 The Island has some seriously stunning beaches, all dripping with their own unique style and differences.
 From the iconic and pack Waikiki to the rugged and lost coastlines of the North Shore, the manicured perfection of Ko Olina to the natural paradise of Hanauma Bays protected cove.
 If you are staying in Waikiki or Ko Olina then take some time out to explore some of Oahu’s more natural and truly stunning beaches.

-We think Hawaii’s Landscapes are the second most beautiful places on earth!
+We think Hawaii’s Landscapes are the second most beautiful place on earth!
 The Most Beautiful?
 Hawaii’s Aquascapes!

 Dipping your head under Hawaii’s stunning ocean waves opens your eyes to a new and beautiful world filled with stunning fish, noble Coral reefs, and bewitching Green Sea Turtles or Honu.
 The Ocean Temperatures are a balmy 76°F (24°C) to 81°F (27°C ) which are plenty warm enough for year-round snorkeling with air temps also warm enough all year round for swimming and beach activities.